-One of the easiest ways to boost performance for any PC is to add memory to the system.
+One of the easiest ways to boost performance for an older PC is to add memory to the system.
 But before you go to get that memory upgrade, be sure to gather information about your computer to ensure you get the right memory for your system.
-You need to know what type of memory the computer uses, the memory module sizes and what already exists in the system.
+It's also useful to know how much would be beneficial without overspending and getting too much.

 What Type Does Your Computer Support?